tamirgz/reverse-engineering-reference-manual/README.md

     * __Data Directory (IMAGE_DATA_DIRECTORY)__: array of IMAGE_DATA_DIRECTORY structures that contains RVAs and sizes of many important data structures (e.g. imports, exports, base relocations).
 Locations of those data structures reside in sections.
 Data structures allows loader to quickly locate an important section.
 Here are the notable IMAGE_DATA_DIRECTORY entries:
       * __Program Exception Data__: pointed by IMAGE_DATA_DIRECTORY's entry IMAGE_DIRECTORY_ENTRY_EXCEPTION.
 It is an exception table that contains an array of IMAGE_RUNTIME_FUNCTION_ENTRY structures.
 Each IMAGE_RUNTIME_FUNCTION_ENTRY contains the address to an exception handler
       * __Base Relocations__: pointed by IMAGE_DATA_DIRECTORY's entry IMAGE_DIRECTORY_ENTRY_BASERELOC.
 Refers to as the .reloc section.
 Contains every location that needs to be rebased if the executable doesn't load at the preferred load address
-* Section table (IMAGE_SECTION_HEADERs) is right after PE Header.
+* __Section Header Table (IMAGE_SECTION_HEADERs)__ is right after PE Header.
 Each IMAGE_SECTION_HEADER contains information on a section, such as a section's virtual address or its pointer to data on disk
   * 2 sections can be merged into a single one if they have similar attributes
     * .idata is often merged into .rdata in release-mode executable
 * __Overlay__: data appended to end of a PE File.
 It is not loaded into memory